THweinberger/greedy_CS/README.md

 ## About this repository
 ##### Developers:
-* The code of Sample_measOp_CS.m is adapted from Claudio M. Verdun, Technical University Munich.
+* The code of 'Sample_measOp_CS.m' is adapted from Claudio M. Verdun, Technical University Munich.
 * The remaining code is written by Thomas Weinberger (<t.weinberger@tum.de>).

 If you have any problems or questions, please contact me via e-mail.